bxparks/rpn83p/USER_GUIDE.md

 ### BASE Conversions

 The `BASE` mode and its functions are useful for computer science and programming.
-This mode works somewhat differently compared to the HP-42S.
+This mode works somewhat differently compared to the HP-42S, so some detailed documentation seems prudent.

 **DEC** (decimal)